Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/add-swell-agitation-or-ripples.md

     The darker the color of a channel, the lesser the effect.
 For example, use white for 100% intensity and black for 0% intensity.

-1. In the Water Volume Inspector window, drag the texture to the **Water Mask** property.
+1. In the Water Volume Inspector window, drag the texture to the **Simulation Mask** property.

 ![A water mask that's more red towards the left and more blue towards the right.](Images/WaterMask_Example-22.2.png)